ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/db.md

 ## SQLite {#sqlite}

-This is easy compared to MySQL and PostgreSQL---since SQLite doesn't use a database server, we don't have to deal with account and privilege management; all we have to do is install SQLite:
+SQLite is easy compared to MySQL and PostgreSQL---since SQLite doesn't use a database server, we don't have to deal with account and privilege management; all we have to do is install SQLite:

 ```bash
 # Install SQLite
 laravel@server$ sudo apt install sqlite3
 ```

-That's literally all you need for now---I'm assuming you'll be bring along an existing `*.sqlite` database file with a Laravel app.
+That's all you need for now---I'm assuming you'll be bring along an existing `*.sqlite` database file with a Laravel app.

 {{< deploy-laravel/navbar >}}